videojs/blog/source/_drafts/Feature-Spotlight-Middleware.md

 ```
 Then, when Video.js initializes, it'll go through and call the middleware that are set for `video/my-catalog`.

+## Server-Side Ad Insertion

 Server Side Ad Insertion (SSAI) is a great fit for middleware.
 It showcases the ability to intercept the play and tech interactions.
-For example, you have both ads and content in your HLS playlist but you want the controls to display different times for each.
+For example, you have a 30 seconds ad followed by a five minute video in your HLS manifest.
-When the content video is playing, you want to display a timeline of 5 minutes.
-And for ads you want to display 30 seconds for the pre-roll.
+You want the timeline to display the ad time and the content time appropriate when each is playing.
-Yet, currently, the timeline is showing a combined duration of 5 minutes and 30 seconds.
+Right now, the duration displayed will be the combined duration of five minutes and 30 seconds (`5:30`).
-So, you can add a middleware that knows when the ad is being played and tells the player that the duration is 30 seconds
+The solution is to add a middleware that knows when the ad is being played and tells the player that the duration is 30 seconds
-and when the content is playing that the duration is 5 minutes.
+and when the content is playing that the duration is five minutes.
 ```js
 // register a star-middleware because HLS has two mimetypes videojs.use('*', function(player) {